-In this welding, a thin wire acts as the electrode which is fed from a spool mounted on a gun through a flexible tube and it comes out of the nozzle on the welding gun or torch.
+In this welding, a thin wire acts as the electrode fed from a spool mounted on a gun through a flexible tube and comes out of the nozzle on the welding gun or torch.
 The wire is fed continuously when the trigger on the welding gun is pulled.

-An electric arc forms between this wire electrode and the workpiece and heats both metals above their melting point these metals mix together and solidify to join the workpieces into a single piece.
+An electric arc forms between this wire electrode and the workpiece and heats both metals above their melting point these metals mix and solidify to join the workpieces into a single piece.
 The metal in these parts to be joined calls as the base metal.
-Here the metal that comes from the melting wire electrode is called filler metal.
+Here, the metal from the melting wire electrode is filler metal.

-MIG welding uses filler metal to the joint.
+MIG welding uses filler metal for the joint.
 Because the wire electrode melts as it’s being used.
-These types of electrodes are called a consumable electrode.
+These types of electrodes are called consumable electrodes.

 - It is the arc welding process, in which the weld is shielded by an external gas such as argon, helium, CO2, and argon+oxygen.

-- It is having consumable electrode wire, with the chemical composition similar to that of the parent material, is continuously fed from a spool to the arc zone.
+- It has consumable electrode wire with a chemical composition similar to the parent material, continuously fed from a spool to the arc zone.

-- The fused electrode material is supplied to the surfaces of the workpieces, fills the weld pool and forms joint.
+- The fused electrode material is supplied to the surfaces of the workpieces, fills the weld pool, and forms joints.

-- Due to automatic feeding fo the filling wire (electrode) the process is referred to as a semi-automatic.
+- Due to the automatic feeding of the filling wire (electrode), the process is considered semi-automatic.